Citroën C15: Variants and history

 The C15 was introduced in the United Kingdom in 1985, initially badged with the pun 'van blanc' or 'van rouge' according to body colour.
 Models for the United Kingdom were always shipped without rear side windows, as is usual for vans in Britain, due to tax regulations.
 European models had side windows, and a combi version called Weekend, with an easily removed rear bench seat.
 There was also, in France at least, a rather rare stretched version, which was about 0.5 meters longer than a normal C15.

 Early models had a single wide rear door, but this was awkward for loading in a tight space and prone to sagging or to snapping off in a high wind, so, after a year or two, only conventional two door versions were sold with fold back hinges.

 Numerous changes were made to the engine ancillaries over the years.
 Early diesel-engined models had an inline electrical fuel heater, which invariably stopped working after a couple of years.
 Later models instead had the fuel pass over the thermostat housing to warm it up instead.

 The fuel filter moved from the wing to the top of the thermostat housing.
 The oil filler moved from the crankcase cover to the dipstick housing.
 The front indicators were originally combined with the headlights, but later replaced by side lights (moved from the headlight reflector) and separate indicators were fitted in the bumper.

 Dangel made a 4-wheel drive version in 1992.

+In February 1997, the catalyzed diesel C15 was commercialized.

+The C15 was officially replaced by the Citroën Nemo during the year 2007.